Architecture of Karnataka: Chamundeshwari Temple

-Neo-Gothic cathedral architecture or church architecture
+Neo-Gothic architecture

 The Shettihalli Rosary Church near Shettihalli, an example of French colonial Gothic architecture, built in 1860, is a rare example of a Christian ruin.

 St. Philomena's Church was built between 1933 and 1956 in honour of St. Philomena in the city of Mysore, India.
 It was constructed using a Neo-Gothic style and its architecture designed by a Frenchman by name Daly was inspired by the Cologne Cathedral in Germany.
 A history of St. Philomena's church is provided by Saint Philomena, a saint and martyr of the Roman Catholic Church, is said to have been a young Greek princess martyred in the 4th century.
 A relic of the saint from Peter Pisani, Apostolic Delegate of the East Indies was handed over to Father Cochet who approached the Mysore king to assist him in constructing a church in honour of St. Philomena.
 The Maharaja of Mysore laid the foundation stone of the church on 28 October 1933.
 In his speech on the day of the inauguration, the Maharaja is quoted to have said: "The new church will be strongly and securely built upon a double foundation – divine compassion and the eager gratitude of men."
 The construction of the church was completed under Bishop Rene Fuga's supervision.
 The relic of Saint Philomena is preserved in a catacomb below the main altar.

 The floor plan of the cathedral resembles a cross.
 The long part of the Cross is the congregation hall called the nave.
 The two arms of the cross are the transepts.
 The part containing the altar and the choir is the crossing.
 The cathedral has a crypt that houses a statue of St. Philomena.
 The Church has a length of about 50 m and has twin spires that are 50 m in height and they resemble the spires of the Cologne Cathedral and also the spires of the St. Patrick's Church in New York City.